NoelDeMartin/soukai/docs/guide/using-models.md

 ## Listening to model events

-You can register listeners related with the model lifecycle using the [on](https://soukai.js.org/api/classes/Model#on) method:
+You can register listeners related with model lifecycle using the [on](https://soukai.js.org/api/classes/Model#on) method:

 ```javascript
 User.on('created', user => console.log(`Created ${user.name} user.`));